qflowsystems/docs.qflow.com/index.md

 # Welcome to QAction
 Start with our brief tutorial around our application.
 [Let's go!](/getting-started/1-classifications)

-You can also find more in-depth information about Q-Action by exploring the docs below.
+You can also find more in-depth information about QAction by exploring the docs below.

 {: .info}
 You can always get back here from the application by click **Help** > **Restart Welcome Tutorial**